 3. Keep it open and positive

 This openness gives people the encouragement they need to keep going.
-If group members dismiss ideas as they come in, you’ll find people become more reserved because they’re worried about what they say will be rejected.
+If group members dismiss ideas as they come in, you’ll find people become more reserved.
+They might be worried that others will reject their ideas.
 Keep them all, then trim the list down later together.

 4. Edit your list